TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 I mentioned that Ultranet is based on AES3, also known as AES/EBU so let's start there, how the hell does this work, and where do we start?

 The [Audio Engineering Society (AES)](https://www.aes.org/), is a professional society 🏢 devoted exclusively to audio technology.
-Alongside other groups like the [European Broadcasting Union (EBU)](https://www.ebu.ch/) 🎥 they standardize different technologies in the audio/broadcasting area.
+Alongside other groups like the [European Broadcasting Union (EBU)](https://www.ebu.ch/) 🎥 they standardize different technologies in the audio/broadcasting industry.

 This article will talk exclusively about AES3.
-Newer standard are behind a paywall, fortunately AES3 is as older than me, it was first published in 1985 and was revised in 1992, 2003 and 2009.
+Newer standards are behind a paywall.
+Fortunately AES3 is as older than me.
+It was first published in 1985 and was revised in 1992, 2003 and 2009.
 That means that we can find semi-recent leaked PDFs without much difficulty.

 Moreover, there are a bunch of other documents linked to AES3 from which we can scoop up information:
-  - [AES/EBU EG](https://tech.ebu.ch/docs/other/aes-ebu-eg.pdf) - Engineering Guidelines - (The AES/EBU audio interface)
+  - [AES/EBU EG](https://tech.ebu.ch/docs/other/aes-ebu-eg.pdf) - ``Engineering Guidelines - (The AES/EBU audio interface)``
-  - [EBU Tech 3250-2004](https://tech.ebu.ch/docs/tech/tech3250.pdf) - Specification of the digital audio interface (The AES/EBU interface)
+  - [EBU Tech 3250-2004](https://tech.ebu.ch/docs/tech/tech3250.pdf) - ``Specification of the digital audio interface (The AES/EBU interface)``
-  - [IEC60958](https://webstore.iec.ch/en/publication/62829) - Digital audio interface - Part 1: General
+  - [IEC60958](https://webstore.iec.ch/en/publication/62829) - ``Digital audio interface - Part 1: General``
-  - AES-2id - Guidelines for the use of the AES3 interface
+  - AES-2id - ``Guidelines for the use of the AES3 interface``

 #### Electrical signals